 Maybe the oddest thing about design is that a "magic mat" invariably comes from a tedious process of tinkering.
 There’s no artistic inspiration -- as there often is with board shaping -- since mats tend to look the same even when they perform differently.
 So it comes down to taking the time (and spending the money) to build and test all the options to figure out what it takes to birth a magic mat.
 Not fun.
 Not pretty.
 But a good result.

-With so many mats under the 4th Gear Flyer belt, I thought this might be a good time to go through some of the specific design variations that have been tested over the years.
-I'll post something on the subject once or twice a week for the next month or so!
+I thought this might be a good time to go through some of the specific design variations that have been tested

 No, "The Dimension Paradox" isn't an episode of Dr. Who!
 But Sci-Fi television frequently bases a story around some kind of threat from a parallel universe, where nothing is what it seems.

-I often rely on the well-worn platitude that “nothing is what it seems” to deflect questions about the dimensions of surfmats.
 And for good reason.
-Mats are virtually impossible to measure in a manner we are accustomed to here on earth.
+Mats are virtually impossible to measure in a manner we

-I know, I know...this flies in the face of the praise I heaped on mat building earlier:
+I know, I know...this flies in the face of the praise I heaped on mat

+cycles, those numbers shrink once again.
 Conversely, and paradoxically, when the mat gets re-wetted out in the water, the dimensions loosen up, but not as far as the original build layout.
 They land somewhere in the middle.
 By the time a mat is used 3 or 4 times, none of the length/width/thickness numbers match up to what they were when the mat was originally built!
 But they are indeed proper, because when a prototype is built that works well, I can easily replicate it in future mats.
 What the exact numbers are on a finished mat don't matter.
 What matters is what numbers I use when I build the mat, and how that mat subsequently works in the water.

 All this is fine from my perspective, as a builder.
 But from your perspective as a mat rider, it can be frustrating.
 Surfers often ask me how long or wide or thick a certain model is, and I can’t/won’t answer because the dimensions I go by – the numbers used in the initial construction – don’t exist in terms of the finished mat.
 At no point in its life will a mat calibrate, dimension-wise, with the original build numbers.